nickyliux/nl_rigging_tools/README.md

 ## Background

 In my last job I encountered a project with characters in need of Ziva muscle.
 The very first step was to rig the skeleton mesh as the input of simulation.
-It required unusal skill that was inspirating to me.
+It required unusal skill like creating IK with backward initial knee, bone adjustment to avoid breaking the simulation...
+These are inspirating to me.
 It would be great to build an autorig tool for every vetebra on Earth.
-And I can learn anatomy in a practical way, and apply python along ...
+And I can learn anatomy in a practical way, and apply python along.

 ## Features